-Mineral and glycerol concentrations in drinking water on body weight loss and acid-base balance in feed-deprived Holstein bulls
+Mineral and glycerol concentrations in water on body weight loss and acid-base balance in feed-deprived Holstein bulls

 Juliette N. Wilms, Isabela P. Carvalho, Mireille van Empel, Javier Martín-Tereso